CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 A good book will:
 - introduce the material in an order that allows for natural language and interesting material as early as possible.
 - have plenty of well-written shorthand to read and copy at all stages.
-- say when to increase speed, and when to move to the next stage.
+- say when to increase speed and when to move to the next type of practice.
 - clearly state when enough rules have been taught that it is safe for you to write your own material.

 This course will help you overcome those deficiencies in your book, and to do for yourself most of the things a good teacher would do.